contentstack/app-sdk-docs/README.md

 ## EntryFieldLocation

-It is an object representing the current Custom field reference in the Contentstack UI.
+It is an object representing the entry field UI location in the Contentstack UI.

 **Kind**: The instance property of [AppConfigWidget](#supported-locations)